Windows Photo Viewer: Bugs

+Windows Photo Viewer

-Some devices and Android phones are able to take photos and screenshots and have a custom ICC Profile being applied to said pictures, however Windows Photo Viewer will display an error when trying to display the picture with the message "Windows Photo Viewer can't display this picture because there might not be enough memory available on your computer." when an unknown ICC Profile is detected.
+Some devices and Android phones are able to take photos and screenshots and have a custom ICC Profile being applied to said pictures, however Windows Photo Viewer will display an error when trying to display the picture with the message "Windows Photo Viewer can't display this picture because there might not be enough memory available on your computer" when an unknown ICC Profile is detected.
 There is a patch available on GitHub that fixes this behavior.

-Also, regarding ICC Profiles, when a custom Display ICC Profile is applied after installing a Monitor driver, Windows Photo Viewer wrongly shifts the picture hue to a warm tint.
+Also, when a custom Display ICC Profile is applied after installing a Monitor driver, Windows Photo Viewer wrongly shifts the picture hue to a warm tint.
 This feature is intentional but is greatly exaggerated.
 This can be fixed by removing or replacing the Display ICC Profile.

-In Windows 10 and later
+Later versions of Windows

 In support documentation, Microsoft states that Windows Photo Viewer is not part of Windows 10, and a user still has it only if they upgraded from Windows 7 or 8.1.
-However, it can be brought back in Windows 10 and later with registry editing, by adding the appropriate entries ("capabilities") in HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows Photo Viewer\Capabilities\FileAssociations.
-It is also possible to restore the Preview option in the context menu.
+However, it can be brought back in Windows 10 and later with registry editing, by manually adding the appropriate entries ("capabilities") in HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows Photo Viewer\Capabilities\FileAssociations.
+It is also possible to restore the Preview option in the context menu the same way.
+Third-party utilities are also available to facilitate activation of Windows Photo Viewer in newer Windows versions.

 Windows Photo Viewer itself remains built-in into Windows as of 2025; up until Windows 11 version 25H2, Windows Photo Viewer was still set by default for TIFF files with the extensions ".tif" and ".tiff".